 It all began from me reading Michael Smith’s blog “Critical Mas”.
 He believed that the fitness and health industries are subject to this cognitive worshipping known as Survivorship Bias.

-I have yet to this day in my life and career ever laid a word of simplistic judgements on people.
-At all.
 Yet ironically I am the punching bag receiving the most “opinions” and “judgments”.

 “Ha!
 What about all your quotation posters that you did!
 YOU DO FOLLOW ICONS, FAMOUS PEOPLE AND ALL!”